nus-cs2103-AY2021S1/tp/docs/team/zhangwanlin98.md

 * **Project management**: none.

 * **Enhancements to existing features**:
-    * Enhanced find feature from finding by name to finding by name or phone number or NRIC, or any combination of them.
+    * Enhanced find feature from finding by name to finding by name or phone number or NRIC, or any combination of them.([\#134](https://github.com/AY2021S1-CS2103T-T12-4/tp/pull/134))
-    * Added display message for find feature such that both the number of patients and appointments can be seen on UI.
+        * **Justification**: This enhancement improves the product greatly as it allows the nurse to search for patients not only by their names but also by phone number and IC number, which significantly improve the convenience of using the product.

 * **Documentation**:
   * User Guide: